1. Be inspired by The Last Supper

 11. It’s all a trick of the mind at Santa Maria presso San Satiro

 Tucked between the ubiquitous chain stores on via Torino, the unassuming church of Santa Maria presso San Satiro hides another of Milan’s unmissable sights.
-Walk through the door, and you might presume that the gilded apse at the end of the barrel-vaulted nave stretches back for at least a metre or two.
+Walk through the door, and you might presume that the gilded apse at the end of the barrel-vaulted nave stretches back for at least two or three metres.
 Get up close, and you’ll see it’s a trompe-l’oeil niche, with a depth of just 97 centimetres.
 The great architect Bramante is said to be responsible for this brilliant visual trick.

 12. Patronize the Sant’Ambrogio